Our charges

 - Ready the water network for population growth and climate change

+Money we raise won’t be used to pay off our debt or external dividends.
 We’re also following Ofwat's guidelines on bonuses.
 We won’t use customer bills for executive bonuses unless our performance meets expectations.

 Get financial support